|Timothy Farrell, MD

 Q. I am immunocompromised.
 Do I need an additional dose of the vaccine?

 A. In August 2021, the CDC recommended that people who received the Pfizer-BioNTech or Moderna COVID-19 vaccines and who are moderately to severely immunocompromised should receive an additional dose of the same vaccine that they originally received.
 This shot should be given after 28 days from the second dose of the Pfizer-BioNTech or Moderna vaccines.
 Since the first two shots may not provide full protection for immunocompromised people at the time of administration, the additional doses can increase their level of protection against COVID-19.
-For people who received the J&J vaccine, the CDC determined that that there is not enough data at this time to determine whether an additional dose is needed.
+For people who received the Johnson & Johnson vaccine, the CDC does not recommend an additional primary dose.

 Q. Are there any updates on whether I will need a “booster” shot?

-A. According to the CDC, a booster dose is another dose of a vaccine that is given to someone who has built enough protection after vaccination, but whose protection decreased over time.
-This is unlike immunocompromised people, who may not build enough protection after vaccination.
+A. A booster shot is another dose of a vaccine that is given to someone who has built enough protection after vaccination, but whose protection decreased over time.
+This is unlike immunocompromised people, who may not build enough protection after initial vaccination.

 Q. Is it safe to receive the Johnson & Johnson (J&J) vaccine?